benstratton6/quantumResources/LinearAlgebra8_basis.md

 \end{equation}
 Hence, given a basis one can write any vector in the space as a sum over those vectors in the basis.

+#### Dimension Definition

+The dimension of a vector space $V$ is the number of linearly independent vectors that span the space i.e., the dimension of a vector space is the number of vectors in any basis of the space.

+Therefore, if a vector space is known to be of dimension $n$, and it is spanned by $n$ vectors, those vectors must be linearly independent.

 ### Basis Properties

 - All linear subspaces of a vector space have a basis.